-- the provision of this type of care involves ongoing running costs, currently in excess of £11 million per year, three-quarters of which has to be derived from voluntary sources. - an investment in facilities to provide these services that has cost around £11 million. - the need to provide assurance to those who give so generously that the trustees will be able to sustain their commitment to provide patient care to meet the ever more demanding needs of the community.
+- that provision of this type of care involves ongoing running costs, currently in the region of £11 million per year, threequarters of which has to be derived from voluntary sources. - £10.5 million is directly invested in providing these services. - there is a requirement to provide assurance to those who give so generously that the trustees will be able to continue to provide patient care to within the ever more demanding needs of the community. - Our income generation activity has an annual cost to the charity of approximately £3 million and accordingly we need to generate approximately £14 million per year.